Defining your target market for your service-based business is both:

 The advantages of a defining an ideal client

-The main advantage I’ve covered so far, when it comes to defining your ideal client, is that it helps you attract more work.
-When you have a clear, well-defined ideal client in mind, it becomes far easier to focus your brand and market yourself to a specific audience.
-It makes it easier for that ideal client to find you and reach out to you, so you’re not always having to hustle for clients.
+That makes it easier for those best-fit, high-quality clients to find you and reach out to you, so you’re not always hustling for clients.
 When you’re putting out a very targeted message, it’s far more likely to be heard by — and resonate with — the right person (compared to sending very vague and general messaging that is ignored by everyone).

 Read more here: 4 major benefits of choosing a niche for your services